SamStha07/shop-ecommerce/README.md

 # shop- MERN Stack ecommerce(in Development)

 This is an eCommerce web application which is in the development phase created with MERN(MongoDb, Express, React, Node & Redux) stack.
 It has user, seller and admin authentication system.
 An admin or seller can do CRUD operations with products or categories, sub-categories or brand.
+Also it has order management, review management and payment system using paypal(esewa integration is on development).
 It is responsive and mobile friendly too.

-### Further days

-I will be adding payment system, order management, review management etc.

 ![](images/Screenshot%20from%202020-12-29%2014-38-01.png)